70% to 85% of Americans need to be fully vaccinated for a return to normal, Fauci says. So far it's less than 2% - KRDO

 “The only way a virus mutates (is) if it can replicate.
 So if you vaccinate people and double down on public health measures and keep the level of viral dynamics low we will not have an easy evolution into mutations,” he said.
 “That’s something that people really need to understand.”

-“The way you stop those mutations: Get vaccinated and abide by the public health measures,” Fauci added.
+“The way you stop those mutations: Get vaccinated and abide by the public health measures,” Fauci said.

 Study: Younger adults are biggest spreaders of virus in US